plusserver/docs/content/en/cloudhub/step-by-step-guide/customer-support-pin/_index.md

 ## Change Pin

-Under “Settings” you will find an interface where you can change the PIN.
-You can access the settings by clicking on your email address in the top right-hand corner of the top bar and then selecting the "Settings" menu item.
+Under **“Settings”** you will find an interface where you can change the PIN.
+You can access the [settings](https://cloudhub.plusserver.com/settings) by clicking on your email address in the top right-hand corner of the top bar and then selecting the "Settings" menu item.

 ![Settings in topbar](img/settings-in-topbar.png)

+Select "Edit PIN" under the "Customer Service PIN" tile.

 ![Customer support pin settings](img/customer-support-pin-settings.png)